testcontainers/workshop-go/step-7-adding-localstack.md

 };
 ```

-Now `zip` the Javascript file into the `function.zip` file:
+Now, from the `testdata` directory at the root of the project, `zip` the Javascript file into the `function.zip` file:

 ```bash
 zip -r function.zip index.js
 ```

-This zip file will be used by the lambda function to deploy the function in the Localstack instance.
+This zip file will be used by the lambda function to deploy the function in the LocalStack instance.

-## Adding the Localstack instance
+## Adding the LocalStack instance

-Let's add a Localstack instance using Testcontainers for Go.
+Let's add a LocalStack instance using Testcontainers for Go.

 1. In the `internal/app/dev_dependencies.go` file, add the following imports: